andrewdea/mta-info/README.md

 ### myMTA
 After building this, I found out that [the MTA has an app](https://en.wikipedia.org/wiki/MYmta) that provides this information within a map already.
 It also includes real-time information on the buses' location (using the same backend as the [bustime system](https://bustime.mta.info/m/index).
 This map isn't meant as a replacement for that app (there's no way to include the realtime info within a custom Google Map).
-But it is convenient to have the information easily available all within the same map/app, either on desktop or on Google Maps.
+But it is convenient to have the information easily available all within the same map.

 ### Route groups
 Unfortunately, Google Maps has a few restraints for custom maps: